johnbumgarner/sotu_speeches_text_analysis/README.md

 </p>

 <p align="justify">
-This experiment also looked at the usage of superlatives by a President.
+The frequency of superlatives usage by a President was also measured.
 A superlative is an exaggerated or hyperbolical expression.
 These words can be used to describe an object at the highest (e.g., wealthiest) or lowest limit (e.g., poorest).
-Some of the superlative used by Presidents included most beautiful, bravest, hottest, safest, smartest and toughest.
-President Trump used the highest number of superlatives in his 2019 address.
-President Bush used the least number of superlatives in his speeches.
+Some of the superlative used by Presidents included <i>most beautiful, bravest, hottest, safest, smartest and toughest</i>.
+President Trump used superlatives the most and President Bush them the least.
+President Trump's 2019 address used superlatives nearly 20 times.
 </p>

 <p align="center"><br>